-- TM restrictions/arrangements and any expected travel delays will be publicised within the local and wider area, in an effort to minimise disturbance to vehicular travellers. - When in place, TM will be monitored to ensure it is effectively managing traffic flow. - Temporary site lighting used throughout the scheme will be directional and pointed only at the area of works. - Site specific control measures regarding noise and vibration, landscape and visual effects and air quality can be found in the relevant sections (above). - Due to night-time programming, properties within 300m of the scheme extents will be notified in advance of the works.
-Pre-notification will include details of proposed timings, duration of the works and alternative access/egress routes for those affected by temporary roadblocks/closures. - Field and property single access points will be maintained at all times. - Layby closures will be advertised in advance of the works, and on approach. - Bus stop closures and required relocations will be discussed with local transport providers and Aberdeenshire Council's Public Transport Department.
+- TM including carriageway and potential core path / footway closures will be advertised upon approach and in advance of the scheme.
+Potential closures and diversions routes will be discussed in advance with the relevant Fife Council department by Amey. - When in place, TM will be monitored to ensure it is effectively managing traffic flow. - Single access points will be maintained throughout the scheme. - Temporary site lighting used throughout the scheme will be directional and pointed only at the area of works. - Site specific control measures regarding noise and vibration, landscape and visual effects and air quality can be found in the relevant sections (above). - Due to night-time programming, properties within 300m of the scheme extents will be notified in advance of the works.
+Pre-notification will include details of proposed timings, duration of the works and alternative access/egress routes for those affected by temporary roadblocks/closures.